executablebooks/markdown-it-py/docs/architecture.md

 - On the top level - array of paired or single "block" tokens:
   - open/close for headers, lists, blockquotes, paragraphs, ...
   - codes, fenced blocks, horizontal rules, html blocks, inlines containers
-- Each inline token have a `.children` property with a nested token stream for inline content:
+- Each inline token has a `.children` property with a nested token stream for inline content:
   - open/close for strong, em, link, code, ...
   - text, line breaks